barryclark/jekyll-now/_posts/2017-1-18-bootstrap.md

 This is applied to the &lt;body> and all paragraphs.

-In addition, all &lt;p> elements have a bottom margin that equals half their computed line-height (10px by default).
+In addition, all &lt;p&gt; elements have a bottom margin that equals half their computed line-height (10px by default).

 It uses the default HTML headings: &lt;h1> to &lt;h6> where &lt;h1> is the largest and &lt;h6> is the smallest.